The Clews List of 10 Best True Crime Books of All Time

 Laura’s List of The 10 Best True Crime Books of All Time

-- Studies in Murder by Edmund L. Pearson (which includes his seminal Lizzie Borden)
+- Studies in Murder by Edmund L. Pearson

 - Murder and its Motives by F. Tennyson Jesse